 - Stress Awareness Training for Managers: Enables managers to identify and respond to stress-related issues within their teams, fostering a supportive and mentally healthy workplace.

 All these courses can be tailored to your organisation and employees.
-If you would like to find out more, please contact our friendly team on 0203 01 4242/info@praxis42.com
+If you would like to find out more contact our friendly team today on 0203 011 4242 or info@praxis42.com.

 By addressing physical and mental health risks, your organisation can ensure that employees thrive, no matter where they work.